inverse/personal-site/_posts/2017-02-18-ubuntu-fix-wifi-after-suspend.md

   - wifi
 ---

-I'm running a fresh instrall Ubuntu Gnome 16.10 and I noticed that whenever I put the laptop in suspend I was unable to connect to my WiFi network upon resume.
+I'm running a fresh install Ubuntu Gnome 16.10 on my XPS 15 and I noticed that whenever I put the laptop in suspend I was unable to connect to my WiFi network upon resume.

 Looking online it appears that I am not alone with this [problem][0].
 Following the discussion found that restarting the network-manager service fixed this.

 `sudo systemctl restart network-manager.service`

 You can automate this by creating a new systemd service which calls this whenever coming out of suspend, hibernate, or hybrid sleep.

 First create the new service by `sudo nano /etc/systemd/system/wifi-resume.service` and pasting the following content: